 chmod +x -R player2/shell-scripts

-If the provided script does not work, you can manually adjust desktop environment settings using the GUI (such as dconf-editor) or the gsettings command.
+- Manually adjust desktop environment settings using the GUI (such as dconf-editor) or the gsettings command.

-Disable the following features as needed:
+- Manually disable the following features as needed:

 - Screen Lock